kurrent-io/documentation/docs/server/kubernetes-operator/v1.3.1/getting-started/installation.md

 helm repo update
 helm upgrade kurrentdb-operator kurrentdb-operator-repo/kurrentdb-operator \
   --namespace kurrent \
-  --version {version}
+  --version {version} \
+  --reset-then-reuse-values
 ```

 Here's what these commands do:
 - Refresh the local Helm repository index
-- Locates an existing operator installation in namespace `kurrent`
+- Locate an existing operator installation in namespace `kurrent`
-- Selects the target upgrade version `{version}` e.g. `1.3.0`
+- Select the target upgrade version `{version}` e.g. `1.3.1`
-- Performs the upgrade, preserving values that were set during installation
+- Perform the upgrade, preserving values that were set during installation